olegario96/pyusuggest/README.md

   * `keyword`

-    - Keyword or prase that will be used in the query of Ubersuggest tool
+    - Keyword or prase that will be used in the query of Ubersuggest tool.

   * `area`

+    - The targe area that query should aim (i.e. general web, YouTube, images).
+More options can be found at the [Ubersuggest](https://neilpatel.com/ubersuggest/) site or at the API class.

   * `locale`

     - The region that will be used in the query. **Must** follow the padron `en-us`.
+Default locale is `en-us`.

 For use `look_up` method:

   * `results`

-    - Quantity of results that will be returned by the query
+    - Quantity of results that will be returned by the query.
+The default number is 50.

 ## Documentation